How to Eat More Vegetables and Fruits with Meal Prep

 From my prep session, I created a simple meal plan for the week to use up all of those vegetables and fruits.
 Anything that you don’t see listed on the meal plan, we ate for breakfast, snacks and lunches.

-Tuesday: Pasta with grilled green beans and chicken (plus other leftover grilled vegetables)
+Tuesday: Pasta with grilled green beans and baked chicken breast (plus other leftover grilled vegetables)

 Wednesday: Roasted vegetable grain bowls